Vicente dela Serna

-Vicente "Tingting" Low de la Serna (September 13, 1951 – September 1, 2018) was a Filipino lawyer, politician, and legislator.
+Vicente de la Serna (September 13, 1951 – September 1, 2018) was a Filipino lawyer, politician, and legislator.
 He was Cebu's 6th district's representative to the 8th Congress of the Philippines (1987–1992) and the governor of the province of Cebu, Philippines from 1992 until 1995.

 Early life

-The son of Manuel H.P. de la Serna and Filipino-American Leonora A. Low, Vicente de la Serna was born in Butuan, Agusan del Norte on September 13, 1951.
-He and his wife Maria Dolores A. Bernad of Ozamiz, Misamis Occidental had three daughters and a son.
+The son of Manuel H.P. de la Serna and Philippine-American mestiza Leonora Low y Ancheta, Vicente de la Serna was born in Butuan, Agusan del Norte on September 13, 1951.

+He and his mestiza wife Maria Dolores Bernad y Abutón of Ozamiz, Misamis Occidental had three daughters and a son.
+He also has a son, Manu, by his partner.

 He got a bachelor's degree at Velez College and a law degree from University of San Carlos.
 On May 8, 1980, he was admitted to the bar and became a lawyer.

 Career

 He was known as an anti-Marcos activist in Cebu in the 1980s and later appointed in charge of the Office of the Mayor of Mandaue City when Corazon Aquino became president after the 1986 EDSA revolution.

 In 1987, he ran for a legislative seat and won as member of the 8th Congress of the Republic representing Cebu's 6th district.
 He was chosen as the chairman of the House Committee on Civil, Political, and Human Rights.
 During his term in Congress, he advocated for social legislation and human rights.
 He appropriated his Countrywide Development Fund for Mandaue City Hospital, Mandaue Comprehensive High School, Mandaue Sports Complex, and Lapu-lapu City Sports Center.

-Then in 1992, he was elected as governor of Cebu province succeeding Emilio Osmeña and served until 1995.
+In 1992, he was elected as governor of Cebu province succeeding Emilio Osmeña and served until 1995.
 It was during his term that the building of the Sugbo Cultural Center within the University of the Philippines Cebu Campus was started.
 Additionally, he was credited for the Provincial Board Ordinance 93-1 that identified properties owned by the provincial government but were occupied by about 5,000 informal settlers of Cebu City.
 Negotiations for a land swap deal between the provincial and city governments that would allow the residents to own the lot by paying a monthly amortization commenced and lasted for over two decades.
 By August 2018, the deal was finalized.

 When he ran to be reelected as governor for a second term, he was defeated and succeeded by Pablo P. Garcia.
 During the administration of Joseph Estrada, Vicente de la Serna was appointed deputy executive secretary.